alwell/Study-guides/no_I.md

 ## Summary:
 The excerpts from "No 'I'" present a rigorous exploration of the Buddhist concept of "**not-self**" (**annatā**).
 The text emphasizes that true **realization** of this truth comes through the development of **understanding** (**paññā**) in relation to the **present moment**.
 It distinguishes between intellectual knowledge of "**no 'I'**" and a **firm, lived understanding**, highlighting the difficulty in overcoming the ingrained sense of a **self**.
 The **impermanent** nature of reality is presented as evidence for the absence of a lasting "**I**", and the inherent problem with "**trying**" to understand from the perspective of a **self** is discussed.
 Ultimately, the text underscores that **sacca parami**, the **perfection of truth**, lies in the developing **understanding** of "**no 'I'**" as it manifests in the reality of each **fleeting moment**.
 ```

+This Markdown code, generated from the content of the provided sources, should be compatible with Github.